IR MENU

 Directors in charge of business matters command and supervise division managers regarding all business matters for the divisions they are in charge of and strive to achieve expected targets.

-There are four Audit & Supervisory Board Members, including three Outside Audit & Supervisory Board Members.
+There are three Audit & Supervisory Board Members, including two Outside Audit & Supervisory Board Members.
 In accordance with auditing policies and assignments, etc., Audit & Supervisory Board Members attend Board of Directors’ meetings and other important meetings such as those of the Management Committee.
 Audit & Supervisory Board Members also interview Directors, etc. on reports on business; inspect important documents, etc.; and investigate the status of business and properties, etc. Through these means, they conduct strict audits and fulfill a management monitoring function.

-All Outside Directors and all four Audit & Supervisory Board Members, including the three Outside Audit & Supervisory Board Members, attend the monthly meetings of the Board of Directors, and they grasp and monitor the status of Yellow Hat’s overall management.
+All Outside Directors and all three Audit & Supervisory Board Members, including the two Outside Audit & Supervisory Board Members, attend the monthly meetings of the Board of Directors, and they grasp and monitor the status of Yellow Hat’s overall management.
 In particular, we receive opinions as appropriate from the Outside Directors and Outside Audit & Supervisory Board Members from their objective and independent standpoints, and we employ our current system under the recognition that this system provides a sufficient management monitoring function.

 Board of Directors: | Yasuo Horie (Chair, Representative Director and Chairman), Akio Kimura, Kazuyuki Sato, Tadasu Shiraishi, Tasuku Joko, Hiroyuki Motomura Shiro Saito (Independent, Outside), Taeko Kubo (Independent, Outside), Chiemi Kanda (Independent, Outside) |